 The Company's stock price has fluctuated in the past, has recently been volatile, and may be volatile in the future.
-By way of example, on February 11, 2021, the reported low sale price of the Company's common stock was \$16.80, and the reported high sales price was \$38.80.
-For comparison purposes, on February 3, 2021, the price of the Company's common stock closed at \$6.80 per share, on February 11, 2021, its stock price closed at \$30.40 per share, and on March 25, 2021, its stock price closed at \$8.40 per share with no discernable announcements or developments by the company or third parties.
+By way of example, on May 16, 2022, the reported low sale price of the Company's common stock was \$3.10, and the reported high sales price was \$3.80.
+For comparison purposes, on May 9, 2022, the price of the Company's common stock closed at \$2.14 per share, on May 16, 2022, its stock price closed at \$3.45 per share, and on June 21, 2022, its stock price closed at \$2.48 per share with no discernable announcements or developments by the Company or third parties (other than the filing of the Quarterly Report on Form 10-Q).
 The Company may incur rapid and substantial decreases in its stock price in the foreseeable future that are unrelated to its operating performance or prospects.
 In addition, the recent COVID-19 pandemic has caused broad stock market and industry fluctuations.
 The stock market has experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, investors may experience losses on their investment in the Company's common stock.
 The market price for the Company's common stock may be influenced by many factors, including the following:

-- investor reaction to the Company's business strategy; - the success of competitive products or technologies; - regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to the Company's products; - variations in the Company's financial results or those of companies that are perceived to be similar to us; - the Company's ability or inability to raise additional capital and the terms on which it raises it; - declines in the market prices of stocks generally; - the Company's public disclosure of the terms of any financing which it consummates in the future; - an announcement that we have effected a reverse split of the Company's common stock and treasury stock; - the Company's failure to become profitable; - the Company's failure to raise working capital; - any acquisitions we may consummate, including, but not limited to, the Merger;

-- announcements by the Company or its competitors of significant contracts, new services, acquisitions, commercial relationships, joint ventures or capital commitments; - cancellation of key contracts; - the Company's failure to meet financial forecasts we publicly disclose; - trading volume of the Company's common stock; - sales of the Company's common stock by it or its stockholders; - general economic, industry and market conditions; and - other events or factors, including those resulting from such events, or the prospect of such events, including war, terrorism and other international conflicts, public health issues including health epidemics or pandemics, such as the recent outbreak of the COVID-19 pandemic, and natural disasters such as fire, hurricanes, earthquakes, tornados or other adverse weather and climate conditions, whether occurring in the United States or elsewhere, could disrupt the Company's operations, disrupt the operations of its suppliers or result in political or economic instability.
+- investor reaction to the Company's business strategy; - the success of competitive products or technologies; - regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to the Company's products; - variations in the Company's financial results or those of companies that are perceived to be similar to us; - the Company's ability or inability to raise additional capital and the terms on which it raises it; - declines in the market prices of stocks generally; - the Company's public disclosure of the terms of any financing which it consummates in the future; - an announcement that we have effected a reverse split of the Company's common stock and treasury stock; - the Company's failure to become profitable; - the Company's failure to raise working capital; - any acquisitions we may consummate, including, but not limited to, the Merger; - announcements by the Company or its competitors of significant contracts, new services, acquisitions, commercial relationships, joint ventures or capital commitments; - cancellation of key contracts; - the Company's failure to meet financial forecasts we publicly disclose; - trading volume of the Company's common stock; - sales of the Company's common stock by it or its stockholders; - · general economic, industry and market conditions; and - other events or factors, including those resulting from such events, or the prospect of such events, including war, terrorism and other international conflicts, public health issues including health epidemics or pandemics, such as the recent outbreak of the COVID-19 pandemic, and natural disasters such as fire, hurricanes, earthquakes, tornados or other adverse weather and climate conditions, whether occurring in the United States or elsewhere, could disrupt the Company's operations, disrupt the operations of its suppliers or result in political or economic instability.